Quantum-Integration-Laboratory/qil_spin_Hamiltonian/README.md

 M=spin.tensorRotation(M,[alpha,beta,gamma],conv='ZYZ')
 Q=spin.tensorRotation(Q,[alpha,beta,gamma],conv='ZYZ')

-#Instantiates the class and sets up dimensions and spin matricies
+#Instantiates the class and sets up dimensions and spin matrices
 ground = spin.cSpinHamiltonian(Espin,Ispin)

-#pass these matricies to the class
+#pass these matrices to the class
 ground.setM(M)
 #This will calculate and store the interaction in our static hamiltonian
 ground.quadrupoleInteraction(Q)